The structure of our residency program supports the unique learning needs of each individual resident.

-Rotation directors meet with residents at the start of each rotation to discuss the rotation expectations and resident's individual goals in order to target the learning experiences during the rotation toward what the resident most needs to learn.
-With support and guidance, residents utilize an "Individualized Curriculum Planning" tool to design their elective and individualized experience.
+Rotation directors meet with residents at the start of each rotation to discuss expectations and resident's individual goals in order to target the learning experiences during the rotation toward what the resident most needs to learn.

 Evaluation and feedback

-Effective feedback must include both formative and summative components that are tailored to the learner's specific learning needs and perspective.
-Opportunities for frequent on-the-fly coaching and feedback are created by the close relationships between our faculty and residents, which enable teaching faculty to work regularly enough with all residents to provide progressive feedback over time.
+Effective feedback includes both formative and summative components that are tailored to the learner's specific learning needs and perspective.
+Opportunities for frequent on-the-fly coaching and progressive feedback are created by the close relationships between our faculty and residents.

-Simulation training now stands at the forefront of medical education.
-With a growing body of evidence suggesting many advantages to incorporating simulation training in medical education, our pediatric residency has responded by incorporating regularly scheduled simulation sessions into the residency curriculum.
-These sessions provide experiential opportunities that mirror real-life situations in an interactive method and incorporates direct feedback and reflective learning, both hallmarks of adult learning.
+Simulation training is at the forefront of medical education.
+Our pediatric residency incorporates regularly scheduled simulation sessions into the curriculum.
+These sessions provide experiential opportunities that mirror real-life situations in an interactive method.
+The experience incorporates direct feedback and reflective learning, both hallmarks of adult learning.